ktmbiome/biobakery_snakemake/README.md

 - `databaseDIR`: Location of databases
 - `paired_end`: Whether the pipeline is intended to run as single-end or paired-end.
 Choose `False` for single-end and `True` for paired-end.
 - `uniref_lev`: Choose "uniref90" or "uniref50"
-- `uniref_grp`: How HUMAnN groups uniref values; Choose "rxn", "go", "ko", "level4ec", "pfam", "eggnog"
+- `uniref_grp`: How HUMAnN groups uniref values; Choose "go", "ko", "level4ec", "pfam", "eggnog"
 - `name`: Linker to provide names for the new groups; Options are: "go", "ko", "ec", "pfam", "eggnog", matching `uniref_grp` order.
 - `units`: Choose "relab" or "cpm"
 - `strainphlan`: Whether to attempt StrainPhlAn